MincraftEinstein/SubtleEffects/README.md

 You may not
 ❌ Reupload/publish this mod to any website without explicit permission from me and one or more links to any of the project pages*
-❌ Redistibute edited or unedited assets** from this mod without permission from me and credit
+❌ Redistribute edited or unedited assets** from this mod without permission from me and credit

-* Project pages include CurseForge, Modrinth, Planet Minecraft, GitHub ** Assets include logos, banners, textures, models etc
+* Project pages include CurseForge, Modrinth, Planet Minecraft, GitHub ** Assets include logos, banners, textures, models, etc
 ```
 </details>